dkasper/t9-demo/README.md

 t9-demo
 =======

-Demo of converting digits to words using T9 (like on 9 key cell phones)
+Demo of converting cell phone keypad digits to words using Go

+Wordlist used is from  http://ucrel.lancs.ac.uk/bncfreq/flists.html